top of page

 Why are there branches with other surnames?

-Why do we see the rise of new surnames and subfamilies branching forth from the already established Ó Dochartaigh Clan?
-O'Donivan's notes in the Irish Topographical Poems, tell us that "In the fourteenth and fifteenth centuries, when the Irish families had increased, and their territories were divided into two or more parts among rivals of the same family, each of the contending chieftains adopted some addition to the family surname, for the sake of distinction… The O'Dogherty's of Inishowen, [were divided] into O'Doghertys, MacDevitts, and MacConnelloges."
-(O'Donivan, Topographical Poems).
-Thus we see that prominent families within the Clan began to adopt new names, giving rise to a host of related branches or 'septs' of the Ó Dochartaighs.
+Why do we see the rise of new surnames and subfamilies branching forth from the already established Ó Dochartaigh clann?
+O’Donivan’s notes to on the Irish topographical poems, tell us that “In the fourteenth and fifteenth centuries, when the Irish families had increased, and their territories were divided into two or more parts among rivals of the same family, each of the contending chieftains adopted some addition to the family surname, for the sake of distinction… The O’Dogherty’s of Inishowen, [were divided] into O’Doghertys, MacDevitts, and MacConnelloges.”[12]
+Thus, it seems some prominent families within the clann began to adopt new surnames, giving rise to a host of related branches or ‘septs’ associated with the Ó Dochartaighs.

 The McDevitt Family